 The views from the middle of the bridge are incredible

 You can bungee jump from the suspension bridge

 You can reach the bridge with a combination of train and bus.

 Take the JR Joban Line from Ueno Station.
-At Mito, change to the JR Mito Line and take it to Hitachi Ota Station on the JR Suigun Line.
+At Mito, change to the JR Suigun Line and take it to Hitachi Ota Station.
 The bridge is 45 minutes by bus from Hitachi Ota Station.
 The bus stop is Ryujin O-Tsuribashi.

-The Ryujin Suspension Bridge is a marvel of modern engineering at 375 meters long, and at its midpoint it is 100 meters above the water below.
-It was designed so that as many as 3,500 people could cross it at any given time.
+The Ryujin Suspension Bridge is 375 meters long, and at its midpoint it is 100 meters above the water below.
+It has been designed to safely carry as many as 3,500 people at a time.

 The changing colors